T1 Fiber Optic For Business

 In fact, T1 connections often come with Service Level Agreements that agree to provide you with a strict set of speeds and bandwidth at any given time.
 This allows your business to enjoy uninterrupted activity and speeds 24/7 with a promise of immediate resolution any time you suffer from connection issues.

-In the event there’s some kind of downtime, then you’re usually quicker to receive customer support as well.
+In the event there’s downtime, then you’re usually quicker to receive customer support as well.
 Your service agreement comes with speed, latency, packet loss, and downtime rules that are strictly defined and agreed to.
 These allow you to reliably deliver services to your customers, without fear of fluctuations in your internet connection.

 A T1 line can also carry much more data than a traditional cable modem.
 About 60 times more data.
 In the remote event of any kind of downtime the copper or fiber optic infrastructure is quicker and easier to repair than cable connections.